-11.2.1 To ensure community, recreation, cultural, and education service facilities are well maintained within Rimbey for current and future generations and in appropriate locations.
+11.1.1 To ensure land is available for future community, recreation, cultural, and education service facilities in appropriate locations.

-- 11.2.2 To establish an adequate range of cultural, leisure and recreational opportunities, varying in scale and nature to meet the needs of a variety of age groups, income levels and skills. - 11.2.3 To plan for and provide capital investment in recreation and community facilities. - 11.2.4 To encourage volunteer participation and partnerships in the development of recreation and community facilities.
+- 11.1.2 To establish an adequate range of cultural, leisure and recreational opportunities, varying in scale and nature to meet the needs of a variety of age groups, income levels and skills. - 11.1.3 To plan for and provide capital investment in recreation and community facilities. - 11.1.4 To encourage volunteer participation and partnerships in the development of recreation and community facilities.

-- 11.3.1 The Town will work with the Wolf Creek School Division to ensure adequate school facilities exist to meet the educational needs of the community from early childhood education, to middle school to lifelong learning. - 11.3.2 The Town shall explore and pursue all approaches to the funding and provision of cultural and recreation services and facilities including the involvement of the public, private and not-for-profit sectors and the formation of partnerships for this purpose. - 11.3.3 The Town will promote volunteer opportunities within the community through a variety of partnerships in the area. - 11.3.4 New infrastructure and retrofits that address special needs such as ramps, sidewalks, and handicapped parking should be provided in new development and the public realm as feasible. - 11.3.5 The Town shall integrate compatible uses such as child care services, youth oriented facilities, residences for seniors and extended care facilities into appropriate neighbourhoods. - 11.3.6 The Town will advocate the appropriate provincial ministries to provide increased support services for seniors and disabled persons.
+- 11.2.1 The Town will work with the Wolf Creek School Division to ensure adequate school facilities exist to meet the educational needs of the community from early childhood education, to middle school to lifelong learning. - 11.2.2 The Town shall explore and pursue all approaches to the funding and provision of cultural and recreation services and facilities including the involvement of the public, private and not-for-profit sectors and the formation of partnerships for this purpose. - 11.2.3 New infrastructure and retrofits that address special needs such as ramps, sidewalks, and handicapped parking should be provided in new development and the public realm as feasible. - 11.2.4 The Town will advocate the appropriate provincial ministries to provide increased support services for seniors and disabled persons.